neyrinckaudio/docs-vcpro/docs/midi-chart.md

 All buttons, encoders, and faders send CC messages that range from 0 to 127.

 ### MIDI Feedback
-LEDs
-LEDs respond to CC messages .
+LEDs respond to CC messages.
 OFF = less than 40.
 ON = greater than or equal to 40.

 ### Faders
 Faders respond to CC messages.
 0 to 127